-Lithium is a trace mineral (alkali metal) much like sodium, potassium.
+Lithium is a trace mineral (alkali metal) much like sodium and potassium.

-Most known for its use in treating mental disorders such as bipolar disorder or manic-depressive disorder.
+It is most known for its use in treating mental health disorders such as bipolar or manic-depressive disorder.

 Researchers now believe lithium to be an essential mineral.